renardlomax/Pacmen/README.md

 # Pacmen Exercise
 This was my first MIT coding project from MIT xPro coding bootcamp.
 I created a pacman game where I implemented functional code.
-I was given the task of making pacman bounce along the webpage without going off the screeen.
+I was given the task of making pacman bounce along the webpage without going off the screen.
 I was able to create a functional tab to start the game and add additional pacmen.
 ## How To Run
 Clone/Download The Following Files:
 #